BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/01_who_what_where/index.md

 - Security is to be considered at every stage of the application lifecycle
 - Use 'cloud-native'/12factor architectures/principles (https://12factor.net/)
 - Leverage/survey community for assistance/opinions on technology choices/approaches
-- Leverage platform’s DevOps pipeline tooling
+- Leverage platform's DevOps pipeline tooling
 - Assume continual evolution/improvement of applications on platform
 - Recognize shared aspect of platform - some level of uniformity required
 - Design applications for resiliency/high availability